Bosniak National Council (Serbia): 1990s

 Between 25 and 27 October 1991, the MNVS organised a referendum for the autonomy of Sandžak asking Muslims whether they were in favour of "full political and territorial autonomy" of the region and its "right to join one of the sovereign republics", presumably Bosnia and Herzegovina.
-Serbian authorities declared the referendum unconstitutional.
-The referendum was organised with the support from the Bosnian Party of Democratic Action (SDA), although this was denied by the MNVS.
+Serbian government declared the referendum unconstitutional.
+The referendum was organised with the support from the Bosnian Party of Democratic Action (SDA), although the MNVS denied this.
 The MNVS claimed that 264,000 people in Sandžak, the rest of Yugoslavia and abroad asked to be included on the voter list.
 The turnout was 71 percent, and 98 percent voted in favour of the political and territorial autonomy of the Sandžak with the right of joining another one of Yugoslavia's republics.
-Ugljanin claimed that 97 percent of Sandžak Muslims and 33 percent of Albanians participated in the referendum, but hardly any Christians.
+Ugljanin claimed that 97 percent of Sandžak Muslims and 33 percent of Albanians participated in the referendum, but hardly any Serbs.
 He also said that the MNVS would decide on which Yugoslav republic Sandžak would join, depending on further developments.

-In late November 1991 the MNVS selected a new administration for the region which acted as a shadow government.
-The secretary of the Party of Democratic Action of Sandžak, Rasim Ljajić, was named prime minister, while Ugljanin remained the president of the MNVS.
-The SDA maintained a majority of seats in the new government, which also included the Liberal Bosniak Organisation and the Party of National Equity.
-Also in January 1992, the MNVS adopted a resolution calling the Sandžak Muslims to oppose the recruitment for the Yugoslav People's Army (JNA).
+In November 1991, the MNVS selected a new administration for the region which acted as a shadow government.
+The secretary of the Party of Democratic Action of Sandžak, Rasim Ljajić, was named the prime minister, while Ugljanin remained the president of the MNVS.
+The SDAS maintained a majority of seats in the new government, which also included the Liberal Bosniak Organisation and the Party of National Equity.
+In January 1992, the MNVS adopted a resolution calling the Sandžak Muslims to oppose the recruitment for the Yugoslav People's Army (JNA).